 The school requires notification on the first day of absence, either personally or by telephone or letter, if your child is absent due to illness.
 Prior notice of medical or dental appointments is essential.
-As part of the school's policy and to ensure that pupils are safe, if your child is absent and you have not notified the school, you will receive a telephone call from the school.
+As part of the school's policy and to ensure that pupils are safe, if your child is absent if your child is absent and you have not notified the school, by 9.30am you will receive a telephone call from the school.
+We ask for a minimum of three contact telephone numbers for your child as if we are unable to make contact on the telephone we will arrange to visit you at home, it may be necessary to contact the police to do a 'live and well check'.

-To deal with pupils who are persistently absent from school as defined by the DfE as 90% or less, the Governing Body has adopted the Cambridgeshire County Council's four letter attendance system.
+The Governing Body has adopted the Cambridgeshire County Council's attendance policy, which is available on our website.
 The school meets regularly with our Education Welfare Officer and discusses attendance concerns and requests for leave during term time.
 If you would like more information about any attendance issues or want to discuss any planned absences, please contact the school.
 Full details of our attendance policy can be found on the school website, or you can request a paper copy from the school office.
+If your child is persistently absent from school as defined by the DfE as 90% or less, a referral will be made to the Education Welfare Officer.